mamdouh-abbas/mamdouh-abbas.github.io/_posts/2016-5-1-adding_column_type_array_to_mysql_table.markdown

 title:  "Adding A Column Type Array To Mysql Database Table In Rails"
 tags: Rails Array Column Mysql
 keywords: Rails Array Column Mysql
-description: How To Add A Column Type Array To Mysql Table In Rails Application
+description: Tutorial video will guide you to add a column type array to Mysql table in Rails application.
 published: true
 ---